 Graduate Faculty are UT Health San Antonio faculty members who have been reviewed and approved by a program's COGS to serve as a graduate faculty member for that program.
-Faculty may be nominated to serve as graduate faculty for more than one GSBS program.
-Graduate Faculty for programs with multiple tracks/disciplines may be required to submit a separate nomination form to serve as a graduate faculty for each track/discipline.

 A. Criteria for Graduate Faculty Nomination

 In order to serve as a graduate faculty member in the Graduate School of Biomedical Sciences, faculty must meet the minimum criteria as follows.
 Each COGS may establish additional specific criteria for their program.